-A list of interesting or important space and defense projects
+A list of space and defense projects

 Ever since I was a wee kid, I have been fascinated in military and space technologies.
 This is an ongoing list of projects and ideas that I still find fascinating.